 Change of Program

-Credit allowed for prior education and training must be reported on a student's initial certification and following any change in program.
+Credit allowed for prior education and military training must be reported on a student's initial certification and following any change in program.
 Only credit that applies toward completion of the student's program should be reported as credit allowed.

 Only credit that applies toward completion of the student's degree can be certified for VA purposes.
 If 12 credits are certified, all 12 must apply.
 If a student enrolls for 12 credits, but only 9 satisfy a degree requirement, we will only certify 9 credits.

 If a student takes a course that does not fulfill a program requirement, it cannot be certified for VA purposes.

 There are two exceptions to the rule about course applicability:

 - The last quarter before graduation, all credit taken can be certified if 1 or more of the credit satisfies a graduation requirement.